-The Corporate Sustainability Department is headed up by the Corporate Sustainability General Manager and reports directly to the Group CEO.
-The team is responsible for the development of KBC's group-wide sustainability strategy and its deployment into the larger group.
-It also acts as the point of reference for sustainability in KBC Group and works together with partners across the group.
-The team monitors implementation of the strategy and periodically informs the Group Executive Committee and the Board of Directors on progress by means of a Corporate Sustainability Dashboard.
+The Corporate Sustainability Division is headed up by the Corporate Sustainability General Manager and reports directly to the Group CEO.
+The team is responsible for developing the sustainability strategy and implementing it across the group.
+The team monitors implementation of the strategy and informs the Executive Committee and the Board of Directors on progress twice a year via the KBC Sustainability Dashboard.